Diva (Annie Lennox album): Title

-Lennox explained that the title of the album was meant in an ironic way.
-During a radio interview with BBC Radio 2, she also stated "It’s quite an arrogant thing to take that name and put it on yourself.
-It’s like taking a crown and putting it on your head, in a way.
-But I do it with a smile because the diva that you see, the person in performance, is not necessarily the person that I am".
-Lennox further explained "As a performer, I’ve lived that diva-esque existence.
+Lennox explained that the album's title was meant ironically.
+During a radio interview with BBC Radio 2, she said, "It's quite an arrogant thing to take that name and put it on yourself.
+It's like taking a crown and putting it on your head, in a way.
+But I do it with a smile because the diva that you see, the person in performance, is not necessarily the person that I am."
+Lennox further explained: "As a performer, I've lived that diva-esque existence.
 Being in a little box, and having that box opened up, night after night, when you come out and perform and everybody sees this thing, this entity, and then go back and disappear, and pack your suitcase.
-I’ve experienced that balance of being the public person that is this monstrous kind of diva, a personage, and then trying to maintain my life".
+I've experienced that balance of being the public person that is this monstrous kind of diva, a personage, and then trying to maintain my life."

-The notion of being a "Diva" is a central theme throughout the album, and, as argued by Felix Rowe of Classic Pop, "understanding this notion is central to unwrapping the themes of the record, and the picture is fully realised through the accompanying visuals".
+The notion of being a "diva" is a central theme throughout the album, and, as argued by Felix Rowe of Classic Pop, "understanding this notion is central to unwrapping the themes of the record, and the picture is fully realised through the accompanying visuals."